ryanhan1201/Practice_GitHub/README.md

 # Practice_GitHub

-This REPO was used to learn github from
+This REPO was used to learn github from amigos code